This is the person who always seems to have the dirt on everybody. The person who runs an information-gathering system, with a network of informers.

 The Lair of the Shadow Broker DLC takes Liara and Shepard to the secret base of the same.
 Where it turns out that the current person behind the desk is a huge gorilla-like alien who was kept as a slave and pet by the last Shadow Broker.
 After he killed his master in his own private chambers, he simply sat down at his computer and continued business as usual.
 And after he is killed in battle and the computers restart, Liara does the very same thing, instantly becoming one of the 10 or so most powerful people in the entire galaxy.

-Due to the way Archadian high society works, pretty much everyone in Archades is a Knowledge Broker to one degree or another.
+Due to the way Archadian high society works, everyone in Archades is a Knowledge Broker to one degree or another.

 Kage the Florist (or just The Florist) in the Ryu Ga Gotoku games.

-Wiseman from the Dot Hack R 1 Games had this as his initial occupation, before joining the team for real.
+Wiseman from the .hack R1 Games had this as his initial occupation, before joining the team for real.

 In I Will: The Story of London for the Pioneer Laseractive, the man to see was Mr. Pound AKA "Antenna", who runs a Britain-wide information network.
 He's easily recognised as he's the only person in the entire game who carries two umbrellas in one hand.